LearnersGuild/game-prototype/README.md

 Note: you'll need to have `moderator` or `backoffice` privileges to download these files.

-Then move the cycle data files to a `./data/` directory (that way they aren't tracked by git).
+Then move the cycle data files to the `./data/` directory.

 ### Validating Data